 The two accomplished women, along with mining entrepreneur Lukas Lundin, provided seed capital for the junior, which was renamed Lucara (borrowing two letters each from Lukas, Catherine and Eira) in 2007.

 Lucara eventually acquired Motapa outright to gain control of Mothae.
-It then purchased De Beers’ 70% stake in Karowe before taking over its joint-venture partner there.
+It then purchased De Beers’ 70% stake in Karowe before taking over its join

 The company’s acquisitive past may hold clues to its future.
 Lamb says in the long term, he aims to position the well-financed and technically savvy company for growth.